lukamiletic95/papers/Ideal and restrictive.md

 * **Answer clients' requests →** It should be observed that a client may send its request completely asynchronously, when the system is in any of the five possible states.
 However, client will not be provided with information about the validator set until the system reaches this state.

+* **Timeout for clients' transactions →** Upon being provided with the validator set to-be, a

 <div align='center'>
 <img src="https://github.com/lukamiletic95/papers/blob/algorithm1/images/fig9.png" />
 	<h4>Figure # - Client interaction with the system</h4>